 The Science Behind Sticky Note Dimensions

-The standard sticky note’s dimensions weren’t arbitrarily chosen they reflect an understanding of human psychology and ergonomics:
+The size of the standard sticky note isn’t arbitrary; it’s based on an understanding of human psychology and ergonomics.

 Visibility Threshold